 The Service Manager can either:

-In practice, there is one user ID per-BrowserContext, so the question becomes: Is your Service a global or keyed by BrowserContext?
-In considering this question, there is one obvious hint: If you are converting per-Profile classes (e.g., KeyedServices), then your service is almost certainly going to be per-user.
-More generally, if you envision needing to use any state related to the user (e.g., you need to store files in the user's home directory), then your service should be per-user.
+In practice, there is one instance group per-BrowserContext, so the question becomes: Is your Service a global or keyed by BrowserContext?
+In considering this question, there is one obvious hint: If you are converting per-Profile classes (e.g., KeyedServices), then your service is almost certainly going to want an instance per BrowserContext.
+More generally, if you envision needing to use any state related to the profile (e.g., you need to store files in the user's home directory), then your service should have an instance per-BrowserContext.

 Conversely, your service could be a good fit for being global if it is a utility that is unconcerned with the identity of the requesting client (e.g., the data decoder service, which simply decodes untrusted data in a separate process.